emmideric/alx-zero_day/README.md

-This Update contains task 2 Coding fury road.
+This Update contains task 3 Collaboration is the base of a company